Frizlab/FRZSwizzling/Readme.md

 ## Developers Notes
 The include folder in the FRZSwizzling source code folder is there for SPM-compatibility.
-It contains a special `FRZSwizzling.h` umbrella header and a soft link to the other header.
+It contains a special `FRZSwizzling.h` umbrella header and a soft link to the other (public) header.

 ## Credits
 This project was originally created by [François Lamboley](https://github.com/Frizlab) while working at [happn](https://happn.com).